facebook

 • Purlins and secondary structural members

-The zinc coating protects structural elements from moisture and environmental exposure—particularly valuable in humid or coastal regions.
+The zinc coating protects structural elements from moisture and environmental exposure, particularly in humid or coastal regions.
+They are often used alongside other structural steel products in commercial and industrial construction.

 3. HVAC Ducting Systems